 Has there ever been a running back that was more emulated than this 1970s icon??
 When you look back at Foreman’s numbers, they don’t jump out at you.
 However it was his immediate impact on the entire football landscape that made him important.
 Every NFL fan can remember his spin moves and patented lateral side step moves that left linebackers reaching for him instead of getting a full on shot.
 If you close your eyes right now you can picture the famous shot from Super Bowl XI against the Raiders as he spun off two defenders.
 He was one of the breath-taking runners of the 1970’s…and before we get into the full argument, remember he spent many of his best years as a fullback.
 Yes, at fullback!

 What impact are we talking about??
 For starters the 1972 Minnesota Vikings were a run by committee team that only averaged 3.7 yards per rush as they gained 1,740 yards.
 Foreman’s insertion into the line-up as a rookie catapulted those numbers to 4.2 yards and a team total of 2,275 yards.
 Although he missed two games, he led the team with 801 yards while opening up the passing game being such a threat from the backfield.
 The Vikings went from 7-7 and fading from the promise of a Super Bowl IV appearance a few years back, to 12-2 and NFC Champions in 1973.
 Foreman reinvigorated the franchise.

 During the period 1974-1976, Foreman scored a league high 51 touchdowns.
-This was Chuck in his prime and before you compare his best 3 year period with any other running backs best 3 year period remember this… Foreman had these numbers in a 14 game season, not the 16 game season.
+This was Chuck in his prime and before you compare his best 3 year period with any other running back’s best 3 year period remember this… Foreman had these numbers in a 14 game season, not the 16 game campaign.